749 Galilee earthquake: Jewish sources

 An account of the earthquake appeared in "Seventh earthquake", a piyyut (liturgical poem) used in synagogues.
 Liturgical poems such as this were used in place of fixed prayers on special religious occasions.
 The piyyut literary form was widespread in Palestine since the time of Talmud.
 The literary structure and style of a piyyut did not change much over the centuries.
 The date of composition of "Seventh earthquake" can not be deduced by use of either its literary form or its language.

 A second Jewish narrative of the earthquake appears in a book of prayers compiled in the 10th or 11th century.
 It was found in the Cairo Geniza.

 The piyyut poem in question is a lament for an earthquake which caused widespread destruction and extensive casualties in Tiberias.
 It speaks of "fear" and "dark chaos" in Tiberias.
 The poem also reports that the Sharon plain was flooded due to the same earthquake.

 In modern history, the Sharon plain is the name exclusively used for the central section of the Israeli coastal plain.
 An older geographic sense is reported by Eusebius (4th century), who used the term for a section of the Jordan Valley and the Yizrael Valley.
 This section covered the area between Mount Tabor and Tiberias.

 The narrative poem reports that disaster befell "the city", with both the old and the young perishing.
-From the context it is unclear whether the poem is still speaking of Tiberias, or whether it instead reported earthquake damages in Jerusalem as well.
+From the context it is unclear whether the poem is still speaking of Tiberias, or whether it instead reported earthquake damage in Jerusalem as well.
 In language, the poem evokes a section of the Book of Habakkuk.
 The section in the ancient book describes an earthquake as "wrath" which marches through the land in indignation.

 The poem repeatedly mentions a commemorative fast about the earthquake.
 It dates the fast to the 23rd day of the month Shevat.
 It is unclear whether the "seventh" in the title refers to the seventh shock of a singular earthquake or the seventh earthquake in a wider series of events.
 If may reflect a traditional narrative with no other surviving texts.

 The poem has been tentatively dated as composed between the 10th and the 12th century.
 In this period Tiberias was damaged by two other earthquakes, one taking place in 1033/1034 and the other in 1202.
 By the end of the 11th century, Tiberias' Jewish population was very small.
 Damage to the city at that time is considered unlikely to have triggered a nationwide day of fasting.
 It has been suggested that the poem depicts the 1033/1034 earthquake.
 However the fast was supposedly mentioned in passing by Pinneas the Poet, who was considered an "ancient" writer in a text dating to the 10th century.
 This led to a theory that the earthquake of the poem took place between the 7th and the 9th century, following the Muslim conquest of the Levant.